Covid: Delhi authorities to ascertain readiness of govt hospitals on Monday, increase testing | Health

 On Thursday, Chief Minister Arvind Kejriwal had said the new Omicron sub-variant BF.7 of the coronavirus that is causing a surge in cases in some countries has not been detected in Delhi so far and that his government is fully geared up to tackle any eventuality.

-He had also issued instructions to send all positive cases for genome sequencing, increase precaution dose coverage and manpower in hospitals.
+Instructions have been issued to send all positive cases for genome sequencing, increase precaution dose coverage and manpower in hospitals.

-He had directed officials to take prior approval for procurement of essential items needed and inspect machines in all hospitals.
+Kejriwal had also directed officials to take prior approval for procurement of essential items needed and inspect machines in all hospitals.

-The CM had asserted that they are self-sufficient in terms of oxygen availability and storage.
+The chief minister had asserted that they are self-sufficient in terms of oxygen availability and storage.

 During the second Covid wave last year, Delhi had grappled with oxygen shortage with hospitals sending out SOS messages over depleting supplies over social media.